erika-freitas/parking-system/README.md

 # Parking Lot System

-This was a guided project by DIO's instructor [Andre Soares](https://github.com/soaresderik)
+This is a guided project by DIO's instructor [Andre Soares](https://github.com/soaresderik)

 ### Running:
 To run this app you need to first compile TS file: